The below is information of the Champion Mine from the US Department of Inter National Park Service.

 “The other principle mine buildings are the Machine and Blacksmith Shops, Engine Houses, and the Champion Mine Office Building, as the E Location.
 Also found at the E Location are secondary mine support buildings such as the medical dispensary, foreman’s office, oil house, and a tank structure.
 Two stone powder houses were built at some distance from the developed area.
 Many mine buildings were built with red sandstone or mine rock, a blackish-red igneous rock.

 Reference from: United States Department of the Interior National Park Service, National Register of Historic Places Continuation Sheet, pg.
 5 of section 7.

-“The mining community was served by the Copper Range Railroad, which ran near Shaft Road.
+“The mine community was served by the Copper Range Railroad which ran near Shaft Road.
 This railroad is no longer in operation, and its depot has been demolished.
 The tracks have been removed, but the railbed is occasionally discernable.
 The rail bed is being used on the south end of town as the approach road for a public works project to improve the township water system.
 It is also a State Snowmobile Trail."

 Reference from: United States Department of the Interior National Park Service, National Register of Historic Places Continuation Sheet, pg.
 1 of section 7.

 Another major physical feature of Painesdale is the tailings pile.
 The pile of waste rock covers an area approximately 600’ x 800’, and is approximately 100’ high, in an irregular pile placed in a valley.
 The tailings are prominent in most of the southern part of Painesdale and very evident from the southern approach road from Chassell.
 The view from Seeberville is focused on the tailings which may be part of the reason that Seeberville was considered a poor neighborhood.